akashdesale98/Deep-Learning-Master/README.md

   * This repo is dedicated solely for the purpose of study, research and grasping extensive knowledge of AI, theoretically and practically.
   * Open to contributions and guidance :)
+  * Not limited to any specific language or ML framework